 You can find out more about Russell Bishop at www.lessonsinthekeyoflife.com.

 The author of Lessons in the Key of Life, Russell is an Educational Psychologis, professional life coach and management consultant, based in Santa Barbara California.
-(This article was originally posted on HuffingtonPost.com)
+(A version of this article was originally posted on HuffingtonPost.com)